 I’m about 21 days into study of Buddhism / meditation.
 It was around the middle of May when I started.

-Within the first 48 hrs, much less anger.
+- Within the first 48 hrs, much less anger.
 Essentially no longer afflicted with anger.
 Internet/information/media addiction gone.
-Gambling addiction gone.

 I’m appropriately suspicious of any progress that’s rapid.
 I see in my notebook there is recent instability, at least.
 As recently as 5-7 days ago, there were thoughts about moving far away, leaving the country.
 Not panicked thoughts, though.
 More like checking to see what it’s like to think about leaving the country now that I don’t need to leave.

 Postscript, Aug 11: “Essentially no longer afflicted with anger.”
 This is definitely not true.
 Still have anger.
 Still have fear.
 And depression at times.
 Anxiety is definitely less intense than it was pre-Buddhism.
 And there is some improvement in my ability to work with anger to keep it from harming me too much.
 I’ve had various sorts of “relapse” multiple times now, so I no longer look forward to it very much.
 Fear of free time has further diminished, and freedom from habit increased.

 Anything is a Buddhist text if I say it is.
 Phantom Paddle Boat by Mole Suit Choir is a Buddhist text.

 Be seen in public writing in a notebook with a pen.
 Look for people using pens and pencils.

 “It’s possible I’ve never been more well than I am today.
 It’s worth seeing how that can’t be ruled out.”

 Why are people so bothered by two spaces after a period.
 What’s the big deal.

 Return to “I don’t know what’s going to happen.”